isakhammer/Kineticgas/README.md

 # KineticGas
 Implementation of Enskog solutions for diffusion, thermal diffusion and conductivity.
 The file theory.pdf contains an excerpt of the project report this package was created to produce, that outlines the theory used in the package and some notable results regarding the stability of the solutions.
+See the documentation for SAFT-VR-Mie at [ThermoPack](https://github.com/SINTEF/thermopack) for more details on mixing rules.

 ## Dependencies
 C++ module uses the [pybind11](https://github.com/pybind/pybind11) package to expose itself to the Python wrapper, removing this dependency does not ammount to more than deleting the final lines in KineticGas.cpp and removing the appropriate `include` statements.